painshine/Speakerdiarization-Benchmark/README.md

 ### Save results

-The output files for Quatitative research are '[dataset]_evalutaion.txt' and '[dataset]_detail.json'.
+1.The output files for Quatitative research are '[dataset]_evalutaion.txt' and '[dataset]_detail.json'.

-The output files for Qualitative research is './examples/examples.png'.
+2.The output files for Qualitative research is './examples/examples.png'.

 ## Demo based on jupyter notebook